 Preparing To Bring A Puppy Home

 It is critical to prepare your home before introducing your new pet into it.
 Potentially dangerous items like electrical cords, plants that could be toxic to pets, and household chemicals (e.g. cleaning chemicals) should be moved to an area not accessible by any of your household pets.
 Close any vents, pet doors, or other openings that could lead them astray or get them stranded in an unfamiliar or hard-to-reach part of the home.

 You must be prepared to begin house-training your puppy as soon as you get them home.
 Prepare the crate if you intend to crate train them by lining it with blankets or a dog bed to make it comfortable.
 Ensure that the crate is large enough for your puppy to comfortably stand up, turn around, and lie down.

-To guarantee enough nourishment for certain small and tiny breeds of dogs, it may be best to free feed.
+To guarantee enough nourishment for certain tiny breeds of dogs, it may be best to free-feed.
 Toy and tiny breeds mature physically faster than larger breeds and can be moved to adult dog food and adult-sized portions between the ages of 9 – 12 months.

 Larger breeds should be fed many meals each day in portions deemed appropriate by their vet.
 This can help to avoid issues like stomach bloat and protein or calcium buildup.
 Here's a general guideline for a large dog feeding schedule:

 - 6 – 12 weeks old: Four meals per day